jamesnyika/mini-snow-course/chap8/README.md

 ![ModuleEdit](https://github.com/jamesnyika/motivf-snow/blob/master/chap8/images/git3.png)

+### Things to note:
+ServiceNow allows you to tag your commits or even to create and work on branches.
+However, it does not permit merges of branches (which would) be quite diffcult to do.
+In addition, the flow is a little cumbersome when working with other developer requiring them to each manage the commits carefully to prevent corruption.
+A big limitation is that once a repository has been configured, you *cannot* change and point to a different repository.

 ### Tasks
 1. Configure your project to link to your git repo
 2. Commit your changes to your git repo